deucemckenzie/site/docs/_sources/music/2010_footnotes.rst.txt

   and actually generally prefer black vinyl, which they generally have.
 Still my primary source of new records today.

-- **Lake Shore Record Exchange** - Gone but not forgotten, this shop was about two blocks from my tiny Park Avenue apartment.
+- **Lake Shore Record Exchange** (Rochester, NY) - Gone but not forgotten, this shop was about two blocks from my tiny Park Avenue apartment.
 I started buying CDs and records there soon after moving to Rochester in 2009.
 I was a regular customer until they closed around 2017.
 They did fade away towards the end of their existence, partially because they refused to totally commit to the clear pivot back to vinyl by the industry.

-- **Record Archive** - When I moved to Rochester this place had fallen a bit on hard times.
+- **Record Archive** (Rochester, NY) - When I moved to Rochester this place had fallen a bit on hard times.
 They were most known for selling overpriced, bad-condition used vinyl.
 They have since re-invented themselves as the best place to buy new releases on the vinyl format, and a cool place to shop for anything from used DVDs to vintage clothing and quirky gifts.
 I vividly remember going to Record Store day here the years from 2010 to 2014, at which point things got a little too crazy for me.
 I would still never buy used records there though.

-- **The Bop Shop** - The best place to buy used vinyl in Rochester, and one of the best places to buy used vinyl in the world.
+- **The Bop Shop** (Rochester, NY) - The best place to buy used vinyl in Rochester, and one of the best places to buy used vinyl in the world.
 The selection here is nuts, and they have a back room with many duplicate copies of what is out on the floor.
 One time I didn't like the copy of *Beat* by **King Crimson** they had on the floor and they brought me 12 copies from the back to look at.
 I vividly remember my first visit at their prior Village Gate location, when I bought a new in shrink, first pressing of *Station to Station* by **David Bowie**.
 It was clear from the start that this was a special place.
 It was also the perfect store for me to have access to as I started to explore the worlds of Jazz and Fusion.
 They moved to Monroe Avenue Brighton about ten years ago when Village Gate started to screw over their cooler, old tenants.
 Still there, still awesome.

-- **Amoeba Records** - This classic record store in San Francisco (and Los Angeles) was a highlight of my visits to California in the early days of my collecting.
+- **Amoeba Records** (San Francisco/Los Angeles, CA) - This classic record store in San Francisco (and Los Angeles) was a highlight of my visits to California in the early days of my collecting.
 It was there that I discovered the joys of buying recent releases as new vinyl.
 I vividly remember finding an unexpected re-release of the first **Beach House** record at the Haight Street location.
   The store is fundamental to the vinyl revival.

-- **Stereo Shop/Hi-Fi Lounge** - What was formally a tiny store on the side of the high end stereo shop in Henrietta became a standalone hi-fi store with highly curated used vinyl for sale.
+- **Stereo Shop/Hi-Fi Lounge** (Rochester, NY) - What was originally a tiny store on the side of the high end stereo shop in Henrietta became a standalone hi-fi store with highly curated used vinyl for sale.
 I haven't bought much there, but everything I have purchased was in amazing shape.
 This is also where I take my turntable when it needs work to stay in top shape.

 - **Discogs** - At the very end of the decade I discovered the joys of a worldwide selection on Discogs.
 I never really trusted the idea of buying this